-In this write-up you’ll see how easy it is to use Tools.Valarm.net for real-time monitoring of remote water usage!
-With the Totalizer functionality, Tools.Valarm.net keeps track of water flow and how much water gets used by you or your customers.
+In this write-up you’ll see how easy it is to use Tools.Valarm.net for real-time monitoring of water usage.

-- PWM (Pulse Width Modulation) sensor adapter that counts spins or ticks from a water flow sensor like the McCrometer EA618-02 or Mc Mag 3000
+- PWM (Pulse Width Modulation) sensor adapter that counts spins or ticks from a water flow meter like the McCrometer EA618-02 meters, Mc Mag 3000 magnetic water meters, Seametrics flow meters, EKM flow meters, and other pulse-based flow measurement sensors like dry reeds and hall effect meters.

 Below is a photo of what the Valarm water monitoring deployment looks like.
 Note that this water is being drawn from a deep water well where a PWM is monitoring water flow in the pipe and at the same time a 4-20mA pressure transducer is monitoring the water levels in the water well.